 Placer County can regulate the land along portions along the Truckee River.
 However, the state has jurisdiction over the actual river as it is considers a navigable waterway.

 “I’m appreciative of Senator Cox for carrying this bill in the Legislature,” said Kranz.
 “I’m also appreciative of my colleagues on the Board of Supervisors for passing the county’s new ordinance.
 We’ve had irresponsible alcohol use the past few years and it is our responsibility to keep this beautiful resource safe and clean for all to use.”

-The Truckee River has played a central role in the summer recreation experience for families at North Lake Tahoe for decades, and is especially popular during the Fourth of July holiday, when thousands of rafters float the river.
-However, excessive consumption of alcohol along this portion of the river during peak holiday periods created a public safety hazard, degraded the tourism experience, and had a negative impact on the environment.
-Placer County sought state legislation to enact the ban when the numbers of rafter and alcohol-related issues increased in recent years.
-Prior to the ban, on previous Fourth of July holidays, there was an alcohol-related death, in addition to numerous arrests for driving under the influence (DUI), being drunk in public, indecent exposure and minors in possession of alcohol.
-Additionally, there were multiple automobile collisions that resulted in arrest for DUI.
-The voluminous amount of trash and debris left behind in the river and along the bank by rafters was a safety and environmental hazard and has been expensive to remove.
+The Truckee River has played a central role in the summer recreation experience at North Lake Tahoe for decades, and is especially popular during the Fourth of July holiday, when thousands of rafters ride the river.
+Excessive consumption of alcohol along this portion of the river during peak holiday periods, however, created a public safety hazard, degraded the tourism experience, and had a negative impact on the environment.
+Over previous Fourth of July holidays, there was an alcohol-related death, and there have been numerous arrests for driving under the influence (DUI), being drunk in public, indecent exposure and minors in possession of alcohol.
+Additionally, there were numerous automobile collisions that resulted in an arrest for DUI.
+The voluminous amount of trash and debris left behind in the river and along the banks by rafters is a safety and environmental hazard and has been expensive to remove.